intel-iot-devkit/joule-code-samples/ibm-quickstart-javascript/README.md

 Make sure you have an internet connection established on your board.

 ##Set your Device ID
 Edit the "id" field of the 5th line in the index.js file.
+It is currently set to "trial555".
+Rename it something unique.

 ![TI SensorTag](id_field.jpg)